andrew-boutin/farm-site/FarmInfo.md

 Market locatd on John Stark Highway between Newport and Claremont.
 Market; retail store looks like a little red barn.
 The farm itself is about a quarter mile up McDonough Road.

 Beaver Pond Farm is a family owned and operated diversified farm.
+We offer a wide variety of goods and services.
-What we don't raise, we try to buy locally - freshest and best that Sullivan County, NH and neighbors in VT have to offer!
+What we don't raise, we try to buy locally.

 From the Area
 Pork, Chicken, Buffalo